 I joined Makinson Cowell in 2001 after finishing my A-Levels.
 About 6 months after joining I suffered a sudden loss of vision caused by a rare genetic condition which left me being registered blind.

 How do you manage your disability at work?

 I have always been given lots of support from my colleagues and they understand my disability and I feel comfortable and able to ask them for assistance if I need it whether it be with administrative tasks or simply getting lunch.
 With my disability I find I use my memory a lot and learn and remember how to navigate my way to and around the office, my workstation has been adapted and I have got some specialist equipment (screen reading and magnification software & video magnifier) which enable me to use my laptop and read documents.

 How has your employer helped you to do well at your workplace?

-My previous employer were very supportive and offered me all the help and support I needed and I can honestly say that this was a major factor in me being able to adapt to my life with a disability quickly and with the confidence of their support.
-When they were acquired by KPMG and we moved over to the KPMG offices I was given support and shown around the new office on my own on a few occasion to help get me used to the new surroundings which helped lessen the stress of such a move, I was also put in touch with the person in charge of IT accessibility and assessed if the equipment I was using was still working for me or if there was anything else I could consider.
+My previous employer was very supportive and offered me all the help and support I needed and I can honestly say that this was a major factor in me being able to adapt to my life with a disability quickly and with the confidence of their support.
+When they were acquired by KPMG and we moved over to the KPMG offices I was given support and shown around the new office on my own on a few occasions to help get me used to the new surroundings which helped lessen the stress of such a move, I was also put in touch with the person in charge of IT accessibility and assessed if the equipment I was using was still working for me or if there was anything else I could consider.

 How would you describe the culture at KPMG?